 - It is still Jezoro in some South Slavonic languages (Bosnian/Croatian/Serbian).
 The initial semi-consonant spelled as J is pronounced as Y, as in yes, though apparently NASA staff have adopted an anglicised spelling pronunciation as J, as in judge.

 - In the most easterly of the South Slavonic languages, Bulgarian and Macedonian the word has lost the original J, to become езеро (ezero).

-- In the East Slavonic Languages (Russian, Belorusian, Ukranian), the initial ‘e’ changed to ‘o’.
-Russian and Ukrainian also dropped the initial semi-consonant, but Belorusian retained it, changing it from y (possibly through w) to v, to form a more natural phonetic combination with the changed vowel.
-Russian and Ukrainian: oзеро (ozero); Byelorusian: boзеро (vozero)
+- In the East Slavonic Languages (Russian, Belarusian, Ukranian), the initial ‘e’ changed to ‘o’.
+Russian and Ukrainian also dropped the initial semi-consonant, but Belarusian retained it, changing it from y (possibly through w) to v, to form a more natural phonetic combination with the changed vowel.
+Russian and Ukrainian: oзеро (ozero); Belarusian: boзеро (vozero)

 - Of the West Slavonic Languages, Czech retained the original form jezero, Polish changed the middle vowel (jezióro) and Slovak changed the first vowel (jazero).

 The change of an initial je- into o- is one feature that distinguishes East Slavonic from South and West Slavonic.
 The must prominent word showing this change is the numeral one: Russian: один (odin); Bosnian/Croatian/Serbian: jedan; Polish, Czech: jeden; Bulgarian: един (edin).